Scaffolders cover eight-storey block of flats with giant England flag

 Mr Eason, who owns Seasons Scaffolding, said the display on Albany Towers in St Catherine’s Terrace was the perfect way to show their support for the England team who they hope will succeed in Tuesday’s game against Colombia.

-He said: “We did it because it’s sunny, it’s the World Cup, we wanted to put smiles on peoples’ faces and show we are behind the boys.
+Mr Eason said: “We did it because it’s sunny, it’s the World Cup, we wanted to put smiles on peoples’ faces and show we are behind the boys.
 We’ve had so much interest, it’s been great.

 “We’re hopeful for Tuesday, and beyond.